nflverse/nfldata/README.md

 Before we get started:

-**This post assumes you already have gone through [Ben's tutorial](https://gist.github.com/guga31bb/5634562c5a2a7b1e9961ac9b6c568701) linked above**, so start there if you haven't.
+**This post assumes you already have gone through [Ben's tutorial](https://gist.github.com/guga31bb/5634562c5a2a7b1e9961ac9b6c568701)**, so start there if you haven't.